mmz33/CapsNet/README.md

 Implementation of CapsNet (in progress).

-For more details about Capsulet Networks you can check my [blog post](https://mmz33.github.io/Capsule-Networks/)
+For more details about Capsule Networks you can check my [blog post](https://mmz33.github.io/Capsule-Networks/)